The Royal London Foundation helps members support local organisations that make a difference in your communities

 This is a very broad theme to allow us to support a wide range of organisations.
 However, they must support an identifiable cause or group of people that are directly affected by either chronic conditions or by longer-term challenges, such as poverty or social mobility issues.

 The organisation must be able to identify their beneficiaries rather than be a general community organisation.

-Please note: If you are nominating you may wish to send the charity a link to this page to review in advance.
+Please note: If you are nominating please send the charity a link to this page to review in advance.

 The Open Door supports vulnerable people in Morningside, Edinburgh, by providing friendship, inclusion, practical support – or just a cup of tea and a chat.
 Before she found The Open Door, Doreen was living alone, struggling to prepare meals and dress herself, and feeling increasingly alone.
 The Open Door referred her to an advocacy organisation that helped her move to a sheltered housing complex with social activities and friendly neighbours.
 A volunteer rings her up every evening to make sure she is doing well and feeling loved and supported.